firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 - If KI is too high, drifting or low-frequency hunting can occur.

 **How / When to Modify**
 - If detection is stable, no need to tweak.
 - If you see “ABS OverCurrent” or poor torque response, try lowering KP or re-running detection.
+- If FOC detection spits out obviously wrong numbers and ABS OverCurrent faults appear immediately, rerun the wizard (FOC → Measure R L λ) before assuming hardware damage—the auto-measurement is often at fault.【F:knowledge/notes/input_part002_review.md†L64-L65】

 **Potential Side Effects**
 - Wrong gains = serious stutter, noise, or slow current loop response.